Gigi Hadid Reveals Her Perfect Date Night With Zayn Malik?

 The two also enjoy watching movies despite one of them managing to stay awake throughout the movies.

 “We like late-night movies and we order from this amazing place that does lattes and gingerbread cookies.
-I need coffee to stay up.
+I need coffee to stay up.”

-“I’m always like,’ babe, let’s go to a movie.”
-Then I fall asleep halfway through and he’s like, “you’ve seen the first half of every movie out here and you have no idea how any of them end,” she said.
+“I’m always like,’ babe, let’s go to a movie.’
+Then I fall asleep halfway through and he’s like, ‘you’ve seen the first half of every movie out here and you have no idea how any of them end,'” she said.

-The two continue to fuel the rumor mills with a variety of forms of affection such as Zayn’s ‘love’ tattoo as well as Gigi’s new ring that she was spotted wearing in New York.
+The two continue to fuel the rumor mills with a variety of forms of affection such as Zayn’s “love” tattoo as well as Gigi’s new ring that she was spotted wearing in New York.

 [Featured Image by Mike Coppola/Getty Images]